cogell/sacrum/README.md

 VERSION
 =======

-0.0.1 - fixes depreciated livereload and problems with coffee compiling distination
+0.0.1 - fixes depreciated livereload, problems with coffee compiling distination, and a number of other issues
       - coffee now compiles with the correct dest structure on `grunt dev` tasks
       - coffee now compiles with the correct dest structure on `grunt build` tasks (note: coffee with r.js untested)
       - fixes compass compaining when there there is no main.scss file
       - wires up handlebars.runtime in require config (note: compiled templates and runtime library untested)
-      - wires up imagemin to convert non-progressive jpegs to progressive format 0.0.0 - shared with team to test use in the wild
+      - wires up imagemin to convert non-progressive jpegs to progressive format
+      - auto removes the livereload script from the index file when running the `grunt build` tasks 0.0.0 - shared with team to test use in the wild